MRRL Hall of Fame

 Dennis Burr rebounded nicely from his abrupt dismissal from Band X. Burr went on to play guitar with The Doobie Brothers and Jeff Healey, and recently has been touring with Dick Wagner.

 In 2012, Band X was voted into the Michigan Rock and Roll Legends online Hall of Fame.
-They are the first band from Northern Michigan to be inducted into MRRL.
+They are the first band from Northwest Michigan to be inducted into the MRRL HOF.